 How are AMP positions funded?

 AMP is funded through student employment dollars.
-Students are paid $12.45 per hour to work approximately 10 hours per week per semester.
-AMP is part of Community Work and Learning and is supported by Assistant Director, Jewelly Lee.
+The current rate is $13.45.
+This will be updated at HR’s direction for the 2021-22 school year.
+Students work approximately 10 hours per week per semester.
+AMP is part of Community Work and Learning and is supported by Manager of Student Employment & Leadership, Sarah Gerdes.

 What are the qualities and expectations of successful AMP students?